Chemical and Materials Engineering

 - Materials Engineering

-The curriculum in chemical engineering serves as basic training for positions in these diverse areas of the manufacturing industry or for graduate study leading to advanced degrees.
-The first part of the chemical engineering curriculum provides a firm foundation in mathematics, physics, and chemistry.
-The chemistry background is stressed.
-The second part of the curriculum offers a balance between classroom and laboratory experience in stressing chemical engineering topics such as transport phenomena, thermodynamics, kinetics and reactor design, separation processes, fluid flow and heat transfer operations, process control, and process design.
-The development of design tools, communication, and interpersonal skills is integrated throughout the curriculum.
-The curriculum allows minors in emerging technologies such as bioengineering, environmental engineering, and materials engineering.
+The curriculum in chemical engineering prepares students for positions in these diverse areas of the manufacturing industry or for graduate study leading to advanced degrees.
+The first part of the curriculum introduces engineering design concepts and provides a firm foundation in chemistry, mathematics, and physics.
+The second part of the curriculum balances classroom and laboratory learning approaches, with an emphasis on chemical engineering topics such as transport phenomena, thermodynamics, kinetics and reactor design, separation processes, fluid flow and heat transfer operations, process control, and process design.
+The development of design tools, communication, and interpersonal skills, which are critical for success in the workforce, is integrated throughout the curriculum.
+Engineering minors in emerging technologies, such as food engineering, bioengineering, energy production, environmental engineering, and materials engineering, can be integrated into the chemical engineering degree plan with no additional coursework.
 Those interested in attending medical/dental school can pursue a premed preparation as part of their curriculum.

-The educational objectives of chemical engineering program graduates:
+The educational objectives of chemical engineering program includes that graduates:

-- exhibit strong critical thinking skills from the breadth of their general education and the depth of their foundation in engineering principles, and engage in continuous intellectual and personal growth
+· Demonstrate strong critical thinking skills and engage in continuous intellectual and personal growth.

 Faculty